Jenelle Evans Posts Ultrasound Photo, Says She Is ‘So Excited To Share’

 Jenelle Evans shocked her Instagram followers on Thursday when she shared a photo of an ultrasound and announced that she was “so excited to share.”
 However, it isn’t Jenelle that is pregnant, but rather the link in her bio led fans to an Us Weekly article about cute celebrity baby announcements.

-Of course, at first glance, fans may have thought the mom of three was expecting again, but it doesn’t appear that is happening.
+Of course, at first glance, fans may have thought the mom-of-three was expecting again, but it doesn’t appear that is happening.
 In fact, the former Teen Mom 2 star may be done having kids.
-She opened up to PEOPLE back in April about having her tubes tied.
+She opened up to People back in April about having her tubes tied.

 “I decided to do it because I had constant pain on my left side and I got extremely sick when pregnant.”